-Digital Art II
+Digital Art II (Minor) (Major) College Prep

-(Minor)

-(Major)
+Course # 7093 Course # 7094

-Prerequisite: Digital Art I
+Prerequisite: Completion of Digital Art I

-In this course, students build upon the foundations established in Digital Artl, continuing to use many of the same tools - such as Photoshop and various iPad apps - now with increased sophistication, judgment, and skill, learning to use more of the powerful options these tools provide.
-Project work will support and encourage exploration of key artistic, expressive, and technical interests with concentration and depth.
-Students continue to work with collage, image manipulation, and digital drawing, as well as with animation and video - combining these different kinds of art-making with each other in interesting and exciting ways.
-For some projects, students explore the potential practical uses of the pieces they make - as with poster or product design - and integrate words and images to communicate with intended audience.
+In this course, you'll build upon the foundations established in Digital Art I. We will continue to use many of the same tools, including programs such as Photoshop and various iPad apps.
+However, you will use such tools with increased sophistication, judgment, and skill, learning to use more of the powerful options these tools provide.
+Project work will support and encourage your exploration of key artistic, expressive, and technical interests with concentration and depth.
+We will continue to work with collage, image manipulation, and digital drawing, as well as with animation and video; you'll be combining these different kinds of art-making with each other in interesting and exciting ways.
+For some projects, you will be considering the potential practical uses of the pieces you make -- as with poster or product design -- and will be integrating words and images to communicate with your intended audience.

-Digital Art III (Minor) College Prep Course #7463 (Major) Course #7473
+Digital Art III (Minor) College Prep Course # 7463 (Major) Course # 7473

-Prerequisite: Digital Art II
+Prerequisite: Completion of Digital Art II

 Digital Art III students, building upon a variety of skills they've already developed, will have some freedom to choose to concentrate on particular kinds of digital art-making.
 Possible areas of concentration: drawing and illustration; collage; animation/video or other time-based work; combining imagery and text; conveying "messages" (either informational or persuasive, or both); typographic design; interface design and/or web page/web site design.
-To help students better understand these possible areas for concentration, an introductory project in the fall involves several of these areas (e.g., illustration, collage, and the combining of imagery and text).
+To help students better understand these possible areas for concentration, an introductory project in the fall will involve several of these areas (e.g., illustration, collage, and the combining of imagery and text).

-Ceramics I (Minor) College Prep Course #7012
+Ceramics I (Minor) College Prep Course # 7012